-The fiberglass platform contains a recessed, folded, swim ladder under a center hatch.
+The optional swim platform contains a recessed, folded, swim ladder under the center hatch.
 The ladder folds down into the water for easy boarding.
 To open the ladder hatch hinge it forward, open by pulling on the hand grip slots, or on the aft edge below the rub rail.
-When using the ladder, the hatch should be closed to allow easy reach to the handrail on the transom, the grab rail can be utilized for added safety.